wp-plugins/youtube-channel/readme.txt

 If you have enabled option `Fix No items error/Respect playlist order`, then videos are not sorted by publishing date, but by YouTube default order.

-= When I upload a new video at youtube, it is not in the list at my site =
+= When I upload a new video to youtube, it is not in the list at my site =

 Video feed for YTC has been retreived with standard youtube feed [uploads by specified user](https://developers.google.com/youtube/2.0/developers_guide_protocol?hl=en#User_Uploaded_Videos "User Uploaded Videos"), and as Google say: [uploaded videos will be included in a user's public uploaded videos feed a few minutes after the upload completes and YouTube finishes processing the video](https://developers.google.com/youtube/2.0/reference#Latency_Information).

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

+= I enabled option `Hide YT Logo` but YouTube logo is still visible =

+Modestbranding option does not work for all videos, so a lot of videos will still have YouTube logo in control bar.
+I recommend to enable option `Hide player controls` instead.

+Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
+[Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

 == Changelog ==
+= 2.4.0.3 (2014-10-04) =
+* Fix: Typo in widget `Do not chache` [2014-10-03]
+* Change: Remove protocol from links and leave browser to decide should get resource from HTTP or HTTPS (depends on website protocol) [2014-10-03]
+* Change: Add height addition for `Fix height taken by controls` for embedded playlist and count control above video [2014-10-03]
+* Add: ModestBranding (remove YouTube logo from player control bar) [2014-10-03]
+* Add: Responsive (make video optionally responsive) [2014-10-04]

 = 2.4.0.2 (2014-10-02) =
 * Fix: light theme not applicable to embedded playlist [2014-10-01]
 * Fix: add clearfix after YTC widget to prevent jumping out of widget block on bad styled themes [2014-10-02]